 - Turner syndrome, caused by missing one X chromosome in females

 - Genetic testing, also called molecular testing.
-It looks at foetal DNA to identify specific gene mutations and diagnose a variety of inherited diseases.
+It looks at fetal DNA to identify specific gene mutations and diagnose a variety of inherited diseases.
 Each test is requested separately based upon the parents' personal and family histories.
 If a specific gene mutation is known to be present in the mother's or father's family, then that specific gene mutation can be tested for.
 While there are hundreds of genetic tests that can be performed, only a few are associated with relatively common disorders.
-Typically, only the most common mutations are tested; therefore, a foetus can still have an inherited disorder even though genetic testing did not identify one.
+Typically, only the most common mutations are tested; therefore, a fetus can still have an inherited disorder even though genetic testing did not identify one.
 A few examples of genetic tests more frequently performed include those for:

 - Cystic Fibrosis